saasmath/webiopi/README.txt

 Web App :
 ---------
-To use WebIOPi, install it, then open your browser/smartphone to your Pi's IP/hostname.
+To use WebIOPi, install it, then open your browser to your Pi's IP/hostname.
 Click/Tap the OUT/IN button to change GPIO direction.
 Click/Tap pins to change the GPIO output state.